chrisvanlier2005/laravel-open-api-controller-spec/README.md

 For example:
 * Support for other HTTP response codes.
 If a form request is used with validation, there should be a response for Unprocessable Entity.
 * Collection return types.
 If a controller returns a collection, the response either be a reference to the collection or a array of references to the item.
+* Description guessers a store method should have a generic description like "Create a new User" or "Store a new User".

 ## Setting up
 This package depends on the PHP-Parser package to parse php files.
 However you can specify the parser to use when creating the generator.